Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 Example: On a $600 project with a new client, a freelancer’s service fee would be 20% on the first $500 and 10% on the remaining $100 for earnings after fees of $490.

-Use this interactive rate calculator to see how much you’ll earn with your different clients and check your progress with a personal report of client-specific lifetime billings.
+Check your progress with a personal report of client-specific lifetime billings.
 Upwork also has an in-product rate calculator available to help you estimate your net earnings when submitting proposals.

 As a freelancer, you pay the Upwork Service Fee on all billings, including hours, milestones, and bonuses.
 It is included in the amounts clients see on your proposals, contracts, and profile.
 Most of your reports show only total charges, inclusive of fees—same as what the client would see.
 Fees are broken out in your Transactions and Earnings Reports.
 The total billed is your income and the fees paid may be deductible business expenses.